Major addition: “Test Tools,” incorporated 12/13/2015.

 Major addition: “Isolation Transformers,” incorporated 1/18/2016.

+In the United States, the 2011 revision of the National Electric Code required Ground Fault Sensing equipment at marinas, boatyards, condo docks, municipal docks and other marine facilities shared by multiple-users.
+The 2017 NEC added the Ground Fault Sensor requirement to private, single-family, residential docks.
 The rollout of 30mA Equipment Protective ground fault sensors (EPDs) at marinas and boatyards is having a big impact on many boats and boat owners.
-In some places, more sensitive Ground Fault Protection devices (GFP) have been installed.
+In some places, even more sensitive Ground Fault Protection devices (GFP) have been installed.
 The more sensitive the ground fault sensor, the more likely the conditions discussed below are to cause both real and nuisance power interruption problems for cruising boat.

 Man-made wiring errors (circuits mis-wired by unqualified personnel) are fairly easy to isolate and identify because they are constantly present and detectable until they are corrected.
 Some ground faults are “transient” and can appear to “come and go.”
 Transient ground faults can be difficult, time-consuming and expensive to isolate.